 .NET Array Dictionary List String 2D Async DataTable Dates DateTime Enum File For Foreach Format IEnumerable If IndexOf Lambda LINQ Parse Path Process Property Regex Replace Sort Split Static StringBuilder Substring Switch Tuple

 Reflection uses the type system.
 A compiled C# program is encoded into a relational database.
+With reflection, a program reads this metadata, tests it with logic, and makes decisions.

 Fields.
 We search fields with the GetField and GetFields methods.
 We get all the fields in a class and display their values.
 Next we set the values of fields through reflection.Field ReflectionSetValue